no2223/ai-how.github.io/_posts/2019-10-12-TIme series clustering using Autoencoder and Self-organizing map.md

 Loss1 and 2 are also known as reconstruction loss corresponding to encoded representation and embedded representation.
 The authors initialize the embedded representations for a pre-defined number of clusters (K_i).
 Thus for a given encoded representation its closest embedded representation is identified threby assigning each latent/encoded representation to a cluster (K_i).
 To enforce the similarity of encoded representation to its assigned embedded representation Loss3 is incorporated.
 Loss4 ensures that the neighbors of K_i to be closer to encoded representation, this enables embeddings to exhibit self organizing property.

+# Experimental observation

+S&P 500 dataset for 500 industries is taken from [2](https://www.kaggle.com/camnugent/sandp500/download).
+For the purpose of this blog, I took open price data for each industry aggregated at a monthly level available from Feb-13 to Feb-18.
+Monthly open price movement is first standardized using z-scaler.

+Using above defined architecture, the model is trained to minimize the weighted sum of losses (1-4).

 The task for clsutering algorithm; in particularly neural network based algorithm is to identify the n-dimensional representations that are closer for similar observations and further apart for different categories.
 Once the representation

 GANs as a generative modeling approach has demonstrated the ability to learn an underlying distribution of the partially observed data.
 This learnt distribution is then applied to generate sample of similar kind thereby benefitting in increasing the data size and its quality.
 GANs have found useful in several applications (not limited to):